• Skip to primary navigation

 🍴 Serving suggestions

 I like to sprinkle some Biscoff cookie crumbs on top of the mug cake for added crunch and texture.
-It also goes really well with honeycomb ice cream and chocolate sauce.
+It also goes well with honeycomb ice cream and chocolate sauce.

 📖 Variations